 My favorite way to practice this skill is when I’m with my camera in an unfamiliar location.
 It’s a great opportunity to set off in a particular direction, and then allow the terrain to inform your next step.

-Last summer, on a vacation to the Canadian Rockies, I set off from our condo on a morning walk.
-After diving through an alley between two apartment complexes, I passed a basketball court and a parking lot, and ended up in a clearing with the art installation pictured above (“Portal XII” by Lucie Bause).
+One summer, on a vacation to the Canadian Rockies, I set off from our condo on a morning walk.
+After diving through an alley between two apartment complexes, I passed a basketball court and a parking lot, and ended up in a clearing with the art installation pictured above.

 It was completely unexpected and totally transporting, something sacred and beautiful in the midst of absolutely ordinary life.

 Later, I found out that part of the inspiration for the piece was based on the idea of the inuksuk, which is a human-made stone landmark used in the Artic.
-It allows a new person coming on the scene to know that someone else has been here already.Better yet, that someone has left you a message, maybe about the presence of food in the area, or pointing toward a good traveling route.
+It allows a new person coming on the scene to know that someone else has been here already, and that perhaps they have left you a message, maybe about the presence of food in the area, or pointing toward a good traveling route.